imrefazekas/harcon/README.md

 and level your problem with me freely. :)

 !Note: Please be aware, that from version 2.3.0, harcon requires Node 4.0.0 or above...
+!Note: From version 3.0.0, harcon provides callback interface with Promise support in its functions.

 ========